www.musicalschwartz.com > Godspell > Godspell New Broadway Cast Album - arrangements by Michael Holland

 DANIEL GOLDSTEIN (Director) is making his Broadway debut.
 As a writer, his musical Unknown Soldier (written with Michael Friedman) was developed this summer at the O’Neill National Musical Theater Conference.
 Recent credits include Kerrigan & Lowdermilk’s The Unauthorized Autobiography of Samantha Brown (Goodspeed Musicals), Ethan Sandler’s Artificial Fellow Traveler, Golden Boy (Juilliard), A New Brain (Toho Theater, Tokyo), Lower Ninth (Flea Theater), Mary’s Wedding (Two River Theater), Miss Margarida’s Way (Bay Street).
 Off- Broadway: Indoor/Outdoor (DR2) and Walmartopia (Minetta Lane), But I’m a Cheerleader (NYMF).
 Regional: Falsettos, Les Liaisons Dangereuses and The Cry of the Reed (Huntington), True West and ’Tis Pity She’s a Whore (Williamstown); The Servant of Two Masters (Pittsburgh Public); Annie (MUNY).
 He served as the associate director for All Shook Up and Fully Committed and was the resident director for the first national tour of Mamma Mia!
 He is a graduate of Northwestern University with a degree in performance studies.
 For Melissa and Gracie.

 CHRISTOPHER GATTELLI (Choreographer) most recently choreographed the world premiere of Newsies at Paper Mill Playhouse.
-Broadway: South Pacific (Tony, Outer Critics Circle nominations), Women on the Verge of a Nervous Breakdown, Sunday in the Park With George, The Ritz, 13 the Musical, Martin Short: Fame Becomes Me, High Fidelity.
-West End: Sunday in the Park With George, South Pacific.
+Broadway: South Pacific (Tony, Outer Critics Circle nominations), Women on the Verge of a Nervous Breakdown, Sunday in the Park with George, The Ritz, 13 the Musical, Martin Short: Fame Becomes Me, High Fidelity.
+West End: Sunday in the Park with George, South Pacific.
 Off-Broadway: Altar Boyz (Lucille Lortel Award, Callaway Award, Drama Desk nomination); Bat Boy: The Musical (Lucille Lortel Award); tick,tick…BOOM!; 10 Million Miles; Adrift in Macao.
 Other favorites: Chess with Josh Groban.
 TV: “The Rosie O’Donnell Show,” Tony Awards 2000.
 As director: Silence!
 The Musical at Theater 80 (Best Overall Musical Fringe ’05); the world premiere of Jim Henson’s first Muppet musical, Emmet Otter’s Jug-Band Christmas, and the world premiere of Radio Girl, both at Goodspeed Opera House; Departure Lounge at the Public for SPF.
 Upcoming: the first Broadway revival of Funny Girl.

 Back to the main Godspell page